-Colcannon is a traditional Irish potato dish eaten at Halloween.
-It’s unique and simple recipe has become popular around the world.
-It usually includes chopped kale, cabbage or green cabbage mixed with hot floury mashed potatoes.
-In America, it is often at Irish tables during St. Patrick’s day, as part of the Irish American Celebration.
+Traditional Irish Colcannon is a traditional Irish potato dish eaten at Halloween.
+Its unique and simple recipe has become popular around the world.
+It usually includes chopped kale, cabbage, or green cabbage mixed with hot floury mashed potatoes.
+In America, it is often at Irish tables during St. Patrick’s day as part of the Irish American Celebration.

-This tasty dish is easy to make, and it’s a popular favorite at oíche shamhna (Halloween).
+This tasty dish is easy to make and a popular favorite at oíche shamhna (Halloween).
 This simple recipe is an ideal one to make with the kids.
 The word colcannon is from the Gaelic cal ceannann,’ which means white-headed cabbage.

 In the past, similar to barnbrack, charms were mixed in with the colcannon.
 Depending on what charm you found, it was seen as an omen for the future.
 A button meant you would remain a bachelor, and a thimble said you would remain a spinster for the coming year.

-A ring meant you would get married, and a coin said you would come into wealth.
-Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would be their future husband.
+A ring meant you would get married, and a coin said you would become wealthy.
+Others filled their socks with colcannon and hung them from the front door’s handle, believing that the first man through the door would be their future husband.

 Ingredients needed for the Colcannon Recipe

-Four pounds potatoes, or about 7-8 large potatoes (russet potatoes are best)
+Four pounds of potatoes, or about 7-8 large potatoes (russet potatoes are best)

 One green cabbage or Kale